 2. Daily “Foot drills.”
 These are simple exercises to strengthen and rehab the foot muscles. (see video below)

 3. Gradually shift all footwear to “barefoot” or “minimalist” style.
-When functional training, I’ve opted for Inov-8’s (the new 235’s), which are less restricting than a full-blown lifting shoe.
+When functional training, I’ve opted for Inov-8’s 235’s or Strike Movement Chill Pill Transit , which are less restricting and give more foot feedback than a full-blown lifting shoe.
 Depending on your level of involvement, pick something that will protect, but also create a more ‘natural’ environment.
-When light hiking, I like Vibram Five Fingers.(Yes, I’m aware of their legal trouble regarding strength claims…but that doesn’t mean they aren’t right about allowing our feet to feel the ground we walk on!)

 (Skip to 6:33 to see the foot drills)